Master hydrangea care! Choose the perfect variety, prevent problems, and grow stunning blooms with this complete guide.

 Close up of limelight hydrangea flower as blooms fade -9 ways to start preparing the garden for winter limelight hydrangea

-Peat moss and bark are better amendments than animal manure, because animal manure is high in nitrogen and can affect flowering.
-However, manure that is well-aged is OK to use.
+Hydrangeas prefer well-draining and rich soil with lots of organic matter like compost and leaf mold.
+Peat moss and bark are better amendments than animal manure because animal manure is high in nitrogen and can affect flowering.
+However, well-aged manure is OK to use.

 How to Plant a Hydrangea